Campbell College: Sport

-The school's record in rugby includes winning the Ulster Schools Cup 24 times and sharing the cup four times.
-In 2018, Campbell beat Royal School Armagh at Ravenhill.
+The school's record in rugby includes winning the Ulster Schools Cup 25 times and sharing the cup four times.
+Their most recent success was in 2026, beating traditional rivals RBAI 26-22 at Ravenhill Stadium, in the cup's 150th year.

 The Campbell College sports facilities include rugby and football pitches, two water based hockey pitches, a 25-metre indoor shooting range, four tennis courts, squash courts and a fitness suite.
 The 2006 opening of the new synthetic hockey pitches was marked with an exhibition match between the gold-winning 1988 Summer Olympics Great Britain and Northern Ireland hockey team and the school's 1st XI, which ended 3–2 to the Olympic champions of old.
 The Campbellians Hockey Club play at this venue.